new to the gluten free journey?

 Drug-Nutrient-Handbook-pictureMany Prescription Drugs Cause Vitamin and Mineral Loss

-Good clinical care extends beyond mere diagnosis and treatment of disease to appreciation that nutrient deficiencies can be the price of effective drug therapy.
-The major risk factors for developing drug-induced nutrient deficiencies are lack of awareness by the prescribing physician and long duration of drug therapy.
+Good clinical care extends beyond mere diagnosis and treatment of disease to an appreciation that nutrient deficiencies can be the price of effective drug therapy.
+The major risk factors for developing drug-induced nutrient deficiencies are a lack of awareness by the prescribing physician and a lengthy duration of drug therapy.

 Don’t flush your money and health down the toilet.
-A recent study investigated over the counter vitamin and mineral supplements for the presence of gluten, and the results were alarming for those who are trying to follow a gluten free diet and maintain a healthy lifestyle through the use of multi-vitamins, probiotics, etc. Almost 24% of the products tested had enough gluten in them to create inflammatory damage.
+A recent study investigated over the counter vitamin and mineral supplements for the presence of gluten, and the results were alarming for those who are trying to follow a gluten free diet and maintain a healthy lifestyle through the use of multivitamins, probiotics, etc. Almost 24% of the products tested had enough gluten in them to create inflammatory damage.
+Gluten free vitamins can be hard to come by.
 Here is a quote directly from the study:

 Why is Gluten Cross Contamination In Supplements Such a Problem?

-Many supplement manufactures process multiple products in their facilities.
+Many supplement manufacturers process multiple products in their facilities.
 Often times, grain is used as a filler or additive.
 Wheat germ is a common example of a gluten based ingredient being used in supplement processing.
 This same problem can be seen in a number of prescription and over the counter medications.
-Below is a list of commonly used terms that may be grain based fillers in vitamin supplement products:
+Check your “gluten free” vitamin for the following list of commonly used terms that may be grain based fillers:

 Corn is a Very Commonly Added Component in Supplements